cetz-package/cetz/src/lib/chart/piechart.typ

 ///   - "OFFSET": Offset slice position by `outset-offset`, increasing their gap to their siblings
 ///   - "RADIUS": Offset slice radius by `outset-offset`, which scales the slice and leaves the gap unchanged], default: "OFFSET")
 /// #show-parameter-block("start", ("angle"), [
-///   The pie-charts start angle.
-You can use this to draw charts not forming a full circle.], default: 0deg)
+///   The pie-charts start angle (ccw).
+You can use this to draw charts not forming a full circle.], default: 90deg)
 /// #show-parameter-block("stop", ("angle"), [
-///   The pie-charts stop angle.], default: 360deg)
+///   The pie-charts stop angle (ccw).], default: 360deg + 90deg)
+/// #show-parameter-block("clockwise", ("bool"), [
+///   The pie-charts rotation direction.], default: true)
 /// #show-parameter-block("outer-label.content", ("none","string","function"), [
 ///   Content to display outsides the charts slices.
 ///   There are the following predefined values: